How To File Bankruptcy for Free: A 10-Step Guide

 The course educates you about how to make smart financial decisions going forward.
 You’ll learn how to prepare a budget and avoid incurring debt with high interest rates.

-You’re not eligible to receive your bankruptcy discharge and obtain a fresh start if you don’t finish the course and file your certificate of completion from the credit counseling agency with the court.
+You won't be eligible to receive a bankruptcy discharge and get a fresh start if you don’t finish the course and file your certificate of completion from the credit counseling agency with the court.

 Attend Your 341 Meeting

-The main purpose of the 341 meeting is for the case trustee to verify your identity and ask you certain standard questions and most last only about 5 minutes.
+The main purpose of the 341 meeting is for the case trustee to verify your identity and ask you certain standard questions.
+Most meetings last only five minutes or so.
 Your creditors are allowed to attend and ask you questions about your financial situation, but they almost never do.

-❗❗ You must bring your government-issued ID and social security card to the meeting.
-If you don’t bring an approved form of both, the trustee can’t verify your identity and the meeting cannot go forward.
-You should also bring a copy of your bankruptcy forms to the meeting, along with your last 60 days of pay stubs, your recent bank statements, and any other documents that your trustee has asked for. ❗❗
+❗You must bring your government-issued ID and Social Security card to the meeting.
+If you don’t bring an approved form of both, the trustee can’t verify your identity and the meeting can't go forward.
+You should also bring a copy of your bankruptcy forms to the meeting, along with your last 60 days of pay stubs, your recent bank statements, and any other documents that your trustee has asked for. ❗

 Deal With Your Car Loan

-If you own a car that you still owe on, you’ll have to let the bank and the court know what you want to do with it one one of your bankruptcy forms.
+If you still owe money on your car, you'll need to tell the court and your lender what you want to do with it.
+You'll do this on one of your bankruptcy forms.

 Chapter 7 and Chapter 13 are the two main forms of personal bankruptcy.
 Chapter 7 remains the most popular, but Chapter 13 bankruptcy can be helpful for some filers.
 There are a few differences between Chapter 7 and Chapter 13, but most boil down to this: Chapter 13 includes a 3–5 year repayment plan.